 Apart from the wind field, the resolution of the terrain (orology) plays an important role.
 The small-scale landscape of Switzerland and the southern part of Germany is very demanding in this respect, because of which JRODOS uses the best elevation model (DHM25) available from the Swiss Office of Topography, SwissTopo.

 The main advantage of the system is its much larger simulation domain; further improvements are synergies with the National Emergency Operations Centre NEOCZ, MeteoSwiss and the responsible German authorities.

-- Routine calculations with a single standard source (1 Bq/s Cs-137) are carried out automatically at hourly intervals round the clock, for three different release levels.
+- Routine simulations with a unit source (1 Bq/s) are performed automatically around the clock at an hourly rate for three different release heights.

-The main purposes of the routine calculations are to ensure that the system is continuously available, and to monitor the current dispersion situation (with forecasts for the next six hours).
-Moreover, routine calculations can be used for an initial assessment in case of an event.
+The main purpose of the routine calculations is to ensure the permanent availability of the system and the monitoring of the current dispersion situation (forecasts for the next six hours).
+Moreover, in the event of an incident, routine calculations can be used for a first assessment.

 The main purpose of the incident-specific calculations in the pre-phase and cloud phase is the assessment of the hazard for the population in the area surrounding the nuclear installation if a radioactive release has already occurred or is impending.
 The calculations serve as a basis for defining the extent of the area at risk as well as to aid in deciding about potentially necessary measurements and measures for protection of the population.